 See the Renaming Case Change section for important information.
 A different set of options are available if this is an Intelligent Synchronization profile.
 See the section below for Intelligent Synchronization options when a directories case changes.
-These features are not available in SyncBackFree.

 On some file systems changing the case of a file or a folder may not work.
 For example, changing the name from case to CASE may do nothing.
 If so, this is a limitation of the file system itself.